uccser/cs-field-guide/text/en/chapters/algorithms.md

 ## What makes an algorithm?
 We've looked at algorithms that solved well known computational problems of sorting and searching data.
 When a computer scientist approaches a new computational problem that does not already have a well known solution they must create an algorithm.

 There are three building blocks to develop a new algorithm: sequencing, selection, and iteration.
-One interesting early result in computer science is that combined, these three building blocks are actually sufficient to represent any algorithm that solves a computational problem.
+One interesting early result in computer science is that combined, these three building blocks are sufficient to represent any algorithm that solves a computational problem!

 ### Sequencing
 Sequencing is the technique of deciding the order instructions are executed to produce the correct result.
 Imagine that we have the following instructions (A, B, C) to make a loaf of bread: